 These days I permanently have a little fabric drawstring bag in my handbag or travel pack.
 Within that bag lives a reusable straw for each of us and the next thing on my list to get is a reusable spork (an all-in-one spoon/ fork/ knife) for each of us.

 If you pack smart and invest in simple and compact items, you will barely even notice the space they take up in your bag.
 So, next time you’re traveling and need to get a bite to eat while out and about, you can say, “no thanks,” to the single-use, disposable items.
+Don’t forget your reusable bamboo cutlery set!
+Durable, sustainable and lightweight, making it a travel essential for those on the go.

 Pack your own snacks